DevlinaPal/LGMVIP-WebDev/README.md

 # LGMVIP-WebDev

-## This repository contains all the tasks of Web Developer Internship- October batch of Letsgrowmore - the beginner level Task 1, the intermediate level Task 2 and the Advanced level Task 3.
+## This repository contains all the tasks of Web Developer Internship- October batch of Letsgrowmore - the Beginner level Task 1, the Intermediate level Task 2 and the Advanced level Task 3.